nvmcommunity/alchemist-restful-api/README.md

 }
 ```
 ### Step 2: Process the input parameters from the API client

-Once you have defined the API class, you can use it to process the input parameters from the API client.
+You need to process the input parameters from the API client and pass them to the `AlchemistRestfulApi` class.
+The `AlchemistRestfulApi` class will then validate the input parameters and return the validated parameters to you.

 ```php
 <?php